Harpy

-In Greek mythology and Roman mythology, a harpy (plural harpies, ἅρπυια, [hárpyːa]; harpȳia) is a half-human and half-bird personification of storm winds.
+In Greek and Roman mythology, a harpy (plural harpies, ἅρπυια, [hárpyːa]; harpȳia) is a half-human and half-bird mythical creature, often believed to be a personification of storm winds.
 They feature in Homeric poems.

 Descriptions

-Harpies were generally depicted as birds with the heads of maidens, faces pale with hunger and long claws on their hands.
+Harpies were generally depicted as birds with the heads of maidens, faces pale with hunger and long claws on their legs.
 Roman and Byzantine writers detailed their ugliness.
 Pottery art depicting the harpies featured beautiful women with wings.
 Ovid described them as human-vultures.

 Hesiod

 To Hesiod, they were imagined as fair-locked and winged maidens, who flew as fast as the wind:

 Aeschylus

-Even as early as the time of Aeschylus, harpies were described as ugly creatures with wings, and later writers carried their notions of the harpies so far as to represent them as most disgusting monsters.
-The Pythian priestess of Apollo recounted the appearance of the harpies in the following lines:
+Even as early as the time of Aeschylus, harpies were thought to be ugly creatures with wings, and later writers carried their notions of the harpies so far as to represent them as most disgusting monsters.
+The Pythian priestess of Apollo compares the appearance of the Erinyes, chthonic goddesses of vengeance, with those of harpies in the following lines of The Eumenides: